wp-plugins/slidedeck2/readme.txt

 * [Knowledge Base](https://dtelepathy.zendesk.com/categories/20031167-slidedeck-2)

 **Lite Version:**
-This Lite version of SlideDeck 2 does not include the full set of 13 content sources that are available in the premium version.
+This Lite version of SlideDeck 2 does not include the full set of 14 content sources, like Facebook and NextGEN Gallery, that are available in the premium version.
 To see all the features available in the premium versions, check out the [live demo server](http://demo.slidedeck.com/wp-login.php).

 This plugin is free to use and is not actively supported by the author, but will be monitored for serious bugs that may need correcting.